Chang-Yu-Chang/emergent-coexistence/README.md

     - `28-combine_images_and_random_forest.R` combines the images and random forest result for cocultures in `pipeline/random_forest/`
     - `99-append_data.R` appends all isolate and pair data and store in `data/output/`

-3. `plotting_scripts/`: generates the figures for main text and supplements.
-The resulting figures are stored in `plots/`.
-The main figures have both PNG and PDF with final touch in Illustrator.
-Fig1 cartoon, Fig2A, Figs S6, S8, and S9 were generated completely in Illustrator.
+3. `plotting_scripts/`: generates the main figures, supplementary figures, and supplementary tables.
+The resulting figures and tables are stored in `plots/`.
+The main figures have both PNG and PDF with final touch in Adobe Illustrator.
+Fig1AB cartoons, Fig2A cartoon, Figs S8, and S9 were generated completely in Adobe Illustrator.
+The colony images in Fig S6 were cropped using `00d-crop_colony_images.R` and then assembled in Adobe Illustrator